stt-datacore/website/static/crew/riker_augment_crew.md

 ---
-name: "Augment Riker"
+name: Augment Riker
 rarity: 4
-series: "ent"
+series: ent
-memory_alpha: ""
+memory_alpha: ent
-bigbook_tier:
+bigbook_tier: 6
-events:
+events: 11
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Early game performer thanks to strong ENG proficiency, and for later on, a spot in three collections with a two event per year (Augment mega notwithstanding).